 Member incentives are a key component of L.A.
-Care's strategy to focus on priorities related to health education, promoting important medical services, encouraging member engagement and improving member experience.
-These interventions are designed to educate and encourage members to proactively seek needed care, and offer eligible members an opportunity to be rewarded for health and wellness behaviors.
-Current and past programs include member incentives for high impact measures such as adult and child vaccines, postpartum care, follow-up visits for mental illness after hospitalization, cancer screenings, well-child visits and more.
-Member incentives undergo evaluations on performance metrics, return on investment (ROI) analysis and adjustments based on organizational priorities and network performance on important measures.
+Care's support for health promotion and member engagement.
+These interventions are designed to educate and encourage members to proactively seek needed care and offer eligible members an opportunity to be rewarded for health and wellness behaviors.
+Current and past programs include member incentives for adult and child vaccines, postpartum care, follow-up visits for mental illness after hospitalization, cancer screenings, well-child visits, and more.
+Member incentive programs undergo evaluations and adjustments based on performance metrics, return on investment (ROI) analysis, and organizational priorities year-over-year.
 L.A.
-Care will continue to operate member incentives seeking to deliver programs that are innovative in design and effective in reach.
+Care will continue to operate member incentives to deliver programs that are innovative in design and effective in reach.